-The Building & Engineering Services Association issued its response to the Department of Energy & Climate Change’s framework for the future of heating.
+The Building and Engineering Services Association responded to the Department of Energy and Climate Change’s framework for the future of heating.

-Producing this heat, whether it is used to keep homes and offices warm, provide hot water, cook food or manufacture steel, iron and cement, means burning fossil fuels, with around 80 per cent coming from gas alone.
+Producing this heat, whether it is used to heat homes and offices, provide hot water, cook food, or manufacture steel, iron, and cement, necessitates the use of fossil fuels, with gas accounting for roughly 80% of the total.

-As a result, heat accounts for approximately a third of the UK’s greenhouse gases – a situation the Governments says is simply unsustainable.
+As a result, heat accounts for roughly one-third of the UK’s greenhouse gas emissions – a situation that the government claims is simply unsustainable.

-According to the 2011 Carbon Plan, Britain’s buildings need to be virtually zero-carbon by 2050 if the country is to play its part in global efforts to combat climate change.
+According to the 2011 Carbon Plan, Britain’s buildings must be nearly carbon-neutral by 2050 if the country is to contribute to global efforts to combat climate change.

-The Government also wants to reduce exposure to volatile fossil fuel markets, where gas prices rocketed by an average of 9.4 per cent in the past year.
+The government also wants to reduce its exposure to volatile fossil fuel markets, where gas prices have risen by 9.4 percent on average in the last year.

 In a new paper, the Future of Heating: A Strategic Framework for Low Carbon Heat, the DECC notes that much of the heat generated in the UK is currently wasted anyway because it escapes from poorly insulated buildings, is used to heat unoccupied space or achieves temperatures that are uncomfortable.

-Last year alone, avoidable heat loss cost UK consumers well over £1bn and the department believes a combination of behavioural change and improved building design can achieve “dramatic” reductions in demand.
+Avoidable heat loss cost UK consumers well over £1 billion last year alone, and the department believes that a combination of behavioural change and improved building design can achieve “dramatic” reductions in demand.

-Over the next decade, the Government’s focus will be on improving energy efficiency, reducing emissions and laying the groundwork to achieve the maximum impact from lowcarbon heat sources through initiatives like the Green Deal, which launches later this year.
+Over the next decade, the government’s priority will be to improve energy efficiency, reduce emissions, and lay the groundwork for maximising the impact of low-carbon heat sources through initiatives such as the Green Deal, which will launch later this year.

-Beyond that, the DECC envisions Government policy concentrating on helping business and consumers tackle “more challenging” areas such as rolling out low-carbon heating to difficult to reach buildings and supporting technologies that require more innovation, such as industrialscale carbon capture and storage (CCS).
+Beyond that, the DECC envisions government policy focusing on assisting businesses and consumers in tackling “more difficult” areas such as bringing low-carbon heating to hard-to-reach buildings and supporting technologies that require more innovation, such as industrial-scale carbon capture and storage (CCS).

-Giving its response to the paper, the Building & Engineering Services Association (B&ES), formerly the Heating & Ventilating Contractors’ Association, accepted the significant role of heat in both energy demand and carbon emissions, but argued there is “insufficient action” on cutting heat loads through energy reduction.
-This, it added, suggests “it is better not to use it than generate it in the first place”.
+The Building & Engineering Services Association (B&ES), formerly the Heating & Ventilating Contractors’ Association, responded to the paper by acknowledging the significant role of heat in both energy demand and carbon emissions, but arguing that there is “insufficient action” on reducing heat loads through energy reduction.
+This, it goes on to say, implies that “it is better not to use it than to generate it in the first place.”

-The association also said there is “significant evidence” suggesting an emphasis on lowcarbon or renewable generation actually encourages a belief that reducing energy use in the first place is not important.
+The association also stated that there is “significant evidence” that a focus on low-carbon or renewable generation encourages the belief that reducing energy use in the first place is unimportant.

-Furthermore, the B&ES said that there is growing uncertainty over UK energy policy, particularly regarding the future of nuclear and CCS.
+Furthermore, the B&ES stated that there is growing uncertainty regarding UK energy policy, particularly the future of nuclear and CCS.

-It called for a “truly coordinated integrated strategy for heat” because there are currently no clear guidelines for designers and developers to make long-term decisions about the type of heat to specify.
+It called for a “truly coordinated integrated heat strategy” because there are currently no clear guidelines for designers and developers to use when making long-term decisions about the type of heat to specify.

-The Green Deal itself needs to be made “fit for purpose”, as the challenge of managing heat demand in existing homes cannot be overestimated, it warned.
+The Green Deal must be made “fit for purpose,” as the challenge of managing heat demand in existing homes cannot be overstated, according to the report.

-“Householders do not wake up in the morning and ask themselves how much energy can they save today,” the association said.
+“Households do not wake up in the morning wondering how much energy they can save today,” according to the association.

-And while the Green Deal could be a “very good mechanism” to drive energy upgrades, the B&ES has identified a number of “serious flaws” in the detail.
+While the Green Deal has the potential to be a “very good mechanism” for driving energy upgrades, the B&ES has identified a number of “serious flaws” in the details.

-Firstly, there is little incentive for households to get involved, with the cost and uncertainty of securing a loan against their most valuable asset likely to discourage many.
+To begin with, there is little incentive for households to participate, as the cost and uncertainty of securing a loan against their most valuable asset is likely to deter many.

-Furthermore, the B&ES argues that the disruption of having green upgrades carried out “probably outweighs the benefits” as energy prices, although rising, remain a relatively small proportion of disposable income.
+Furthermore, the B&ES contends that the disruption caused by green upgrades “probably outweighs the benefits” because, while energy prices are rising, they remain a relatively small proportion of disposable income.